atomiclabs/hyperdex/README.md

 **This app is still in private testing phase.
 The repo has been made public for convenience.
 Please do not share it.**

+## Testing

+Please download the latest [nightly build](https://github.com/lukechilds/hyperdex-nightlies/releases/) and report detailed issues with the "feedback" button in the app.

 ## Install

 *macOS 10.9+, Linux, and Windows 7+ are supported (64-bit only).*